Big Brother (Australian TV series) season 8: The show

-Broadcasts
+Season changes

 Starting this season, new hosts Kyle Sandilands and Jackie O replaced Gretel Killeen, who had hosted since the show's launch in 2001.
 Sandilands notably previously appeared as a Housemate on Celebrity Big Brother and was a house guest on Big Brother 2007.
 The nomination and eviction processes were changed for this season and those elements were both covered in the same weekly episode of the program.
 In previous seasons nominations and evictions were conducted separately and each had a weekly special dedicated to them.

-A new panel discussion program titled Big Brother's Big Mouth was hosted by Tony Squires and Rebecca Wilson.
-This show was similar in format to the UK Big Brother panel show of the same name.
-It screened Monday nights, initially at 9:30 pm before being moved later due to low ratings.

 Big Brother: UpLate did not air this season due to Ten's late night programming schedule being used for Indian Premier League cricket telecasts in May and June.
 In comparison to 2007's broadcast, this season saw 11 hours less free-to-air telecasts a week, solely due to the absence of Mike Goldman's Big Brother: UpLate.

 Television broadcast episodes featured a slightly updated logo and graphics, and much shorter theme music intros to each show.
 The free internet streaming was also changed.
 The time allotted to free streaming was cut to three five-minute blocks per-day.
 The full-membership subscriptions cost around A$33.00.

+Big Mouth

+A new panel discussion program titled Big Brother's Big Mouth was hosted by Tony Squires and Rebecca Wilson.
+This show was similar in format to the UK Big Brother panel show of the same name.
+It screened Monday nights, initially at 9:30 pm before being moved later due to low ratings.
+The program included material previously featured in Big Brother: Uncut.
+It featured former housemates and guests, including Tim Brunero (2005) and Paul Dyer (2004).
+With its MA15+ classification, the show used previously unseen footage from the house where editorially justified and served as a platform for discussion of adult content.
+The program was described as providing “exclusive scenes, access-all-areas coverage, and discussion of housemates’ actions, both positive and negative,” with no topic considered too sensitive for the panel.